kenryuS/Touhou-DanmakuReverseEng/README.md

 Made with [raylib](https://github.com/raysan5/raylib)

 This project is a derivative work of Touhou Project, originally created by Shanghai Alice Phantom.
-It may contain difference from original game.
+It may contain differences from original game.